Working with Records

 In Knack, your data is stored in tables as records which are then composed of fields.
 Think of this in terms of a spreadsheet.
 The table represents a single spreadsheet, with each field acting as a column and every record serving as a row in the spreadsheet.

-To access and manage records in a table, navigate to the "Records" section of your Builder and choose the specific table you wish to view records in.
+To access and manage records in a table, navigate to the Records section of your Builder and choose the specific table you wish to view records in.

 In the Records view, you have the ability to add and manage records in your Knack app.
 However, a more common approach is to directly add and manage records in the Live App using form views.